+AGB Aboveground biomass,

+BGB Belowground biomass,

+d Diameter at breast height (DBH),

+R/S Root:shoot ratio.

-Where AGB is aboveground biomass, BGB belowground biomass, d diameter at breast height (DBH), R/S root-shoot ratio.
-Note that for Miombo and Mecrusse species occurring in Mopane stratum, models by Mugasha et al. (2013) and Magalhães (2015) were used to estimate biomass; however for other non-mopane species the model by IPCC (2003) was applied.
+Note that for Miombo and Mecrusse species occurring in Mopane stratum, models by Mugasha et al. (2013) and Magalhães (2015a and 2015b) were used to estimate biomass; however for other non-mopane species the model by IPCC (2003) was applied.
 The same principle was applied for tree species of a specific stratum occurring in another stratum (e.g. Mecrusse and Mopane species occurring in Miombo, Miombo and Mopane species occurring in Mecrusse).